kubisch/twitcasting-dl/README.md

 An explanation on how to download videos from the website 'twitcasting.tv' using FFmpeg

 # Disclaimer
 ## Unfortunately, as of 19/04/2021 the below method no longer works.
 This seems to be due to an update in the way twitcasting handles their m3u8 links, in which they generate a unique link for each new connection, and it can only be used for the one user agent.
-Most likely the workout for this will have to replace the original ffmpeg method with some sort of browser automation software (think selenium).
+Most likely the workaround for this will be some sort of browser automation software (think selenium).
 As of writing this I am working on a program to do just this, but it will unfortunately take a while.
 Sorry for the inconvenience.
 # Disclaimer

 # Introduction